 “Hypomania” is simply the clinical term for what can be thought of as “mild mania.”
 Some people have a form of bipolar called “Bipolar Type II,” wherein they only experience hypomania and depression but not full manic episodes.
 This does not mean that Type II is “better” to have than Type I (I have Type I); they are equally disruptive but in different ways.

 Bipolar disorder tends to have comorbid disorders as well.
 “Comorbidity” is the clinical term for when you experience multiple disorders at the same time and that are related to one another.
 To use physical illness as an analogy: it’s like having cancer and also an associated heart problem.
-Using myself as an example, I have experienced drug addiction and Obsessive-Compulsive Disorder (OCD) as comorbid conditions with my Bipolar disorder.
+Using myself as an example, I have experienced Obsessive-Compulsive Disorder (OCD) as a comorbid condition with my Bipolar disorder.

 Now nearing age twenty-seven, I can look back on the early stages of this disease and identify key moments where things started going south.
 Most of the red flags started between ages nineteen and twenty-two, which is the prime time when bipolar disorder begins to truly manifest (according to the National Institute of Mental Health).